Last updated: May 6, 2026

 Does Georgia have one statewide free college program for seniors?

-No. Georgia has a statewide 62+ opportunity in the University System of Georgia, and many technical colleges also waive standard tuition for eligible seniors, but there is no single statewide class catalog or one-size-fits-all senior college office.
-You still have to deal with the specific campus, library, senior center, or Adult Education provider that runs the class you want.
+No. Georgia has a statewide 62+ opportunity in the University System of Georgia, and many technical colleges also waive standard tuition for eligible seniors.
+But there is no single statewide class catalog or one senior college office for every school.

 Are college classes really free for Georgia residents age 62 and older?